 Consumer Profile |

-After establishing this basic grounding, diving deeper into detailed analysis of specific key metrics, products offered, investment details, etc. is often easier because everyone has the same foundational knowledge of who are the key competitors, why they are relevant and space they play in within the category.
+After establishing this basic grounding, everyone will share the same foundational knowledge of who the key competitors are and why they matter within the category.

 SWOT Competitor Analysis Framework

-SWOT analysis is a framework commonly used to summarize brand/company strengths, weaknesses, opportunities, and threats versus competition.
+SWOT is a competitor analysis framework commonly used to summarize strengths, weaknesses, opportunities, and threats versus competition.
 This is a great, classic framework that takes into account both internal and external factors impacting a business.

 The SWOT analysis is often visualized in a 2×2 matrix as illustrated below: